dendibakh/perf-book/chapters/7-Overview-Of-Performance-Analysis-Tools/7-6 Windows ETW.md

 ## Event Tracing for Windows {#sec:ETW}

 Microsoft has developed a system-wide tracing facility named Event Tracing for Windows (ETW).
-It was originally intended for helping device driver developers, but later found use in analyzing general-purpose applications as well.
+It was originally intended for helping device driver developers but later found use in analyzing general-purpose applications as well.
 ETW is available on all supported Windows platforms (x86 and ARM) with the corresponding platform-dependent installation packages.
 ETW records structured events in user and kernel code with full call stack trace support, which enables you to observe software dynamics in a running system and solve many challenging performance issues.

 ### How to configure it {.unlisted .unnumbered}